Information on How to Identify Abdominal Pain

 - What is your child doing right before the pain occurs

-- Does it awaken her at night
+- Does it awaken your child at night?

 The answers to these questions will be very valuable to your doctor, so come to your appointment well prepared.

 You and your doctor will first decide if and when any testing is warranted.
 After talking to you, examining your child, and reviewing your pain diary, many times the doctor can diagnose the cause without any testing.
 If tests are necessary to determine the cause, here is a typical protocol that your doctor may follow.
-These tests go in order of least expensive, most helpful and most convenient, to most expensive, least helpful and least convenient:
+These tests go in order of least expensive, most helpful and most convenient, to most expensive, least helpful, and least convenient:

-- Urine Tests: one important hidden cause of abdominal pain you don't want to miss is a kidney problem, so your doctor will always check your child's urine.
+- Urine Tests: One important hidden cause of abdominal pain you don't want to miss is a kidney problem, so your doctor will always check your child's urine.

-- Stool tests: here are the various stool tests your doctor may order.
+- Stool tests: Here are the various stool tests your doctor may order.
 They require you to pick up a special sterile container from the lab first.
 Ask the lab for any special instructions on collecting or storing the specimen before you bring it in:

-- Routine culture: this will look for a variety of intestinal bacterial infections such as Salmonella and E-coli.
+- Routine culture: This will look for a variety of intestinal bacterial infections such as Salmonella and E-coli.

-- Ova and Parasites (O and P): the lab will look for a variety of parasites in the stool sample.
+- Ova and Parasites (O and P): The lab will look for a variety of parasites in the stool sample.

-- Rotavirus antigen: this will detect the most common cause of diarrhea infection in infants and young children.
-Usually your doctor can diagnose this infection without needing this test.
+- Rotavirus antigen: This will detect the most common cause of diarrhea infection in infants and young children.
+Usually, your doctor can diagnose this infection without needing this test.

-- Hemocult test: this checks for hidden blood in the diarrhea, which can help your doctor determine the cause.
+- Hemocult test: This checks for hidden blood in the diarrhea, which can help your doctor determine the cause.

-- Abdominal ultrasound: this is a non-invasive test (just like a pre- natal ultrasound) that examines each specific organ in the abdomen for certain problems as well as abdominal tumors.
+- Abdominal ultrasound: This is a non-invasive test (just like a prenatal ultrasound) that examines each specific organ in the abdomen for certain problems as well as abdominal tumors.

-- Blood Tests: this checks for H.pylori stomach infection.
+- Blood Tests: This checks for H.pylori stomach infection.
 It can also check to make sure each abdominal organ is working as it should or tell if they are being damaged by an illness.